kube-logging/telemetry-controller/README.md

 ![Telemetry Controller flow diagram](docs/overview.svg)

-Telemetry Controller can collect data from various sources, for example:

-- Container logs that come from stdout/stderr and are written to the host filesystem by the container runtime.
+Telemetry Controller can collect container logs that come from stdout/stderr and are written to the host filesystem by the container runtime.
-- Logs, metrics, and traces that are sent to an OTLP endpoint.
-- Metrics collected from exporter endpoints.

 ### Collector